monero-guides-admin/1x01-importing-public-keys-and-verifying-hashes/Script.md

 Everything we've done so far has now given us the ability to verify the signature on the hash file we downloaded earlier.

-The next command we're going to use is 'gpg --verify hashes.txt', if you're typing this out yourself, remember that you can use 'tab' to autocomplete.
+The next command we're going to use is `gpg --verify hashes.txt`, if you're typing this out yourself, remember that you can use 'tab' to autocomplete.

 If everything has gone to plan, we should see a message stating 'Good signature from "binaryFate <binaryfate@getmonero.org>"'